awsdocs/aws-kms-developer-guide/doc_source/create-keystore.md

 # Creating a custom key store<a name="create-keystore"></a>

 You can create one or several [custom key stores](key-store-concepts.md#concept-custom-key-store) in your account\.
 Each custom key store is associated with one AWS CloudHSM cluster in the same AWS Region\.
 Before you create your custom key store, you need to [assemble the prerequisites](#before-keystore)\.
 Then, before you can use your custom key store, you must [connect it](disconnect-keystore.md) to its AWS CloudHSM cluster\.

+**Note**
+If you try to create a custom key store with all of the same property values as an existing *disconnected* custom key store, AWS KMS does not create a new custom key store, and it does not throw an exception or display an error\.
+Instead, AWS KMS recognizes the duplicate as the likely consequence of a retry, and it returns the ID of the existing custom key store\.

 **Tip**
 You do not have to connect your custom key store immediately\.
 You can leave it in a disconnected state until you are ready to use it\.
 However, to verify that it is configured properly, you might want to [connect it](disconnect-keystore.md),[ view its connection status](view-keystore.md), and then [disconnect it](disconnect-keystore.md)\.